 Few people appreciate the physiological benefits that take place during rest, especially sleep.
 While sleeping, the body releases growth hormones to repair the damage from the day’s training stress and to strengthen our bodies weakened by training.

-With such clear benefits, you would expect that athletes take sleep as seriously as training, but according to surveys performed by Dr. Shona Halson at the Australian Institute of Sport, this is seldom the case, even amongst elite athletes.
+With such clear benefits, you would expect that athletes would take sleep as seriously as training, but according to surveys performed by Dr. Shona Halson at the Australian Institute of Sport, this is seldom the case, even amongst elite athletes.

-So, what can we do as athletes to ensure that we are managing our sleep so that it helps us recover rather than causes additional stress on our bodies?
-We need to start treating our sleep like we do our training.
+So, what can we do as athletes to ensure that we are managing our sleep so that it helps us recover rather than causing additional stress on our bodies?

-With every training session, we have a warm-up, the main set and a cooldown.
+With every training session, we have a warm-up, the main set, and a cooldown.
 Let's consider how that could look if we were tracking our sleep:

-3. Cooldown - Post wake evaluation
+3. Cooldown - Post-wake evaluation

 As Triathletes, we know that data collection is key in figuring out what is working and what is not working.
 You can't change what you don't acknowledge, so if you know that your sleep is less than perfect, then read the full Training Peaks article [here] and get to work making the changes necessary.